Speaking

 1 reaction Share

-I acknowledge the Ngunnawal people, the traditional owners of these lands, and recognise all First Nations people present today.
+I acknowledge the Ngunnawal people, on whose lands we are meeting today, and to all First Nations people present.

 Read more